 I’d never heard of them, but I did check out Yoder’s website after reading your comment.
 Unfortunately, they don’t sell online and don’t list retail outlets other than their own store in Shipshewana, IN.
 But I did find a couple of places that sell their canned goods online (warning: they’re not cheap):

-Camping Survival — they also have canned cheese and butter on the same page
+Camping Survival — they also have canned cheese and butter on the same site.

 I’m not sure if you’re familiar with the food website Food52, but they recently ran a contest for recipes using canned fish.
 Not all of them are boat appropriate, but I thought it might help provide some extra inspiration: